-Hemifacial spasm is characterised by episodic facial spasms due to irritation of the facial nerve (CN VII).
+Hemifacial spasm is characterized by episodic facial spasms due to irritation of the facial nerve (CN VII).

 Often the condition begins insidiously with painless spasm of the orbicularis oculi gradually spreading in extent and severity to involve the majority of the face, although often sparing the frontalis muscle.
 Lifting of the ipsilateral eyebrow with eye closure during the spasm, known as the Babinski-2 sign, is highly specific and sensitive for the condition 3.